Studying Physics at Lancaster

 We are one of the top Physics Departments, and have a reputation for high quality teaching driven by outstanding research.

 All our programmes are accredited by the IOP, and provide a comprehensive state-of-the-art physics education at the frontiers of the discipline.
 Our courses follow a modular structure offering a great deal of flexibility, with numerous advanced options and projects directly based on our broad research portfolio.

-We are ranked equal 4th place for Physics by The Times & Sunday Times University League Table 2015 and in the top ten of all the league tables (Guardian University Guide, Complete University Guide).
+We are ranked 2nd for Physics in the Guardian University Guide 2016, equal 4th place by The Times & Sunday Times University League Table 2015 and 12th in the Complete University Guide.

 High Quality Fundamental Research

 In the most recent Research Assessment (REF2014), Lancaster's Physics Department is 2nd for world-leading research.